adobe/adobe-sensei-ai-functions/lesson5.md

       > The `retain` call is a parameter retention function that produces an output with two fields: `params` and `result` where `params` is the input parameter of the composition and `result` is the output of `task`.

-4. Before editing any code, go back into the **Adobe I/O Runtime Shell** application and preview the base composition code visualization with the following command:
+4. Before editing any code, go back into the **Adobe I/O Runtime Shell** application and preview the base composition flow with the following command:

        app preview ~/adobe-sensei-actions-lab/exercises/exercise-1/composition.js